 The first came on the Cougars’ opening drive.

-Winning the coin flip and taking the ball backfired on the game’s third play, when quarterback Jeff Tuel’s arm was hit trying to throw and the ball fluttered right to linebacker-fullback Owen Marecic at the WSU 26.
+On the game’s third play quarterback Jeff Tuel’s arm was hit trying to throw and the ball fluttered right to linebacker-fullback Owen Marecic at the WSU 26.

 “When your arm gets hit, you don’t know where the ball is going to go,” Tuel said “Luck of the draw, right at the linebacker.”